Christmas Tree Festival & Market – Opening Times & Covid Safety

 Cherry Trees is a small charity in East Clandon, founded in 1980 providing home-from-home specialist short breaks/respite for children and young adults 0-19 with a range of complex disabilities including learning, physical and sensory requirements.
 Their families can have a rest knowing their children will be cared for be it for a few hours, weekend or short holiday away.

 Guildford Action supports people experiencing homelessness as well as isolated families.
 They aim to meet basic needs and maximise potential through group work, individual casework and outreach.

-Seeds of Development Started in 2007 by Alison Hall who came to talk to us in St Mary’s earlier in the year about her project.
-She realised that millions of Ugandan farmers didn’t have enough money to buy seeds to grow their basic crops and lived in poverty as a result.
-Thirteen years later she has supported over 3,000 farmers by providing seeds and has expanded her activities to include education, empowerment and community support.
+Seeds for Development Founded by Alison Hall from Shalford who realised that millions of Ugandan farmers didn’t have enough money to buy seeds to grow their basic crops and lived in poverty as a result.
+13 later the charity has supported over 3,000 farmers by providing seeds and has expanded activities to include education, empowerment and community support.